-Brookdale faculty Dr. Thomas Berke, Dr. Terry Konn, and Professor Howard Miller were recently honored for founding the Global Citizenship Distinction (GCD).
+Brookdale faculty Dr. Thomas Berke, professor, Chemistry, Dr. Terry Konn, professor, Radiologic Technology, and Howard Miller, professor, Speech Communications were honored for founding Global Citizenship Distinction.
 “We dared the faculty to get the students to care,” Konn said.
 “This idea has evolved into several ideas and several other clubs on campus that are now involved in globally related activities.
 It is not just their focus on women or the environment; most clubs are thinking globally.
 This concept has expanded.”
 These founding faculty are proudest that global citizenship has become increasingly integrated at Brookdale.
-Through the hard work of Janice Thomas, Director of the International Education Center (IEC) and Professor Kelsey Maki, the faculty liaison to IEC for the last six years, and all the faculty members involved, the Global Citizenship Project thrives.
-For ten years, GCD students who met specific criteria and engaged in globally focused course curricular and co-curricular activities can earn Global Citizenship Distinction (GCD) at graduation, which is the highest GCP honor for our students.
-Today, the Global Citizenship Project is embraced by the staff, community, faculty, and students at Brookdale, as GCP offers over thirty globally enhanced classes representing all academic institutes.
-“We have reached a point of internationalizing our campus and our curriculum, and our activities.
-I think we should be very proud of that across the nation,” said Konn.
-“The GCP is really in the DNA of Brookdale now,” said Thomas.
+Through the hard work of Janice Thomas, Director of the International Education Center (IEC) and Professor Kelsey Maki, the faculty liaison to IEC for the last six years, and all the faculty members involved, the Global Citizenship Project (GCP) thrives.

-The following students strive to educate others about global issues and were selected as the Global Citizenship Distinction Scholars of 2021.
+The following students strived to educate others about global issues and were selected as the Global Citizenship Distinction Scholars of 2021.
 They are Jamie Alison Kloor, Maeve Maguire, and Robert Mennella.

 Jamie Alison Kloor possesses abundant energy and drive.
 She has always been passionate about learning and living in diverse cultures and currently resides in Singapore, raising her young son.
 Her motto is “grow the seeds of change, shine the light of love, and create an inclusive community for all.”
 Jamie has shared her gifts of kindness, empathy, and dedication with many people.
 She worked tirelessly for the homeless in New York City by safely providing shelters where they could receive care, food, and medical aid.